 In The Balkans

 CRS is providing staff support and funding to Caritas Croatia, who are caring for Ukrainian refugees from locations across the country.
-In Montenegro, CRS has begun to fund Caritas efforts to support refugee families with housing, hot meals, hygiene kits, and counseling.
-We are also assisting Caritas with providing educational support to refugee children and the opening of several new reception centers.
+In Montenegro, CRS is supporting Caritas efforts to support refugee families with housing, hot meals, hygiene kits, and counseling.
+We are also assisting Caritas with providing educational support to refugee children and opening several new reception centers.
 In Bosnia and Herzegovina, CRS is funding local non-profit Marijine Ruke Medjugorje to distribute emergency food to Ukrainian families.